 Cordwood what does it really mean?
 To Germans “cordwood” betrays the concept already the most important basic substance: Firewood!
 Peeled firewood – one basic rule – because the bark would attract moisture and insects!
 Whole tree slices and split logs of ideally 40 inches long, possibly in different sizes, such as high masonry bricks, the ends protrude inside and outside of the wall.
 Under no circumstances should you remove them or plastered with conventional materials because the breathable fibers of logs act like straws that exude the moisture out of the house, said Richard.

-A Cordwood house therefore always offers rustic look. then he reveals two basic rule: soft wood has to be, because hard wood swells when it rains too much, and can burst the walls.
-Suitable cedar, spruce, poplar, pine or fir.
+A Cordwood house therefore always offers a rustic look. then he reveals two basic rule: softwood is the best choice for cordwood, because hardwood swells and can push the walls out of plumb.
+Suitable woods are cedar, spruce, poplar, pine or fir.
 As dry as possible, because otherwise arise during subsequent drying cavities, which can, however, easily repaired.
-As a mortar, he recommends five variants of strictly natural clay-straw-sand (Cob) or lime-sand (lime putty) mixtures on newsprint borax, lime sand, cement-lime-sand sawdust and cement newsprint sand compositions , all touching in a certain ratio with water.
+As a mortar, he recommends five variants of strictly natural clay-straw-sand (Cob) or lime-sand (lime putty) mixtures on newsprint borax, lime sand, cement-lime-sand sawdust and cement newsprint sand compositions, all touching in a certain ratio with water.

 A personal piece of art you can let off steam yourself artistically in the Cordwood same technique in several ways.
 Firstly, by the shape and arrangement of the logs.
 In a project for the head of the bear clan in Ojibwa Indian Reservation Bill Paulson realized a stylized bear paw as a personal trademark.
 But are also attractive walled with glass bottles in all shapes and colors that provide charming lighting effects. shells, beads or stones can be pushed into the mortar, or applications of clay attached.
 If you like it very rustic, gnarled trunks can use for the base construction.
 A Cordwood wall can easily be adapted to uneven interfaces.
 Shelves or niches if you include long timbers that protrude inward or outward from the wall.
 “A Cordwood house provides a lot of decisions before,” says Richard Flatau.
 Although, as he says, not much can go wrong, it takes a little courage.
 So, who dares? ——————————————–